 Fencing classifications, also called ratings (not to be confused with rankings), can be earned based on your placement in tournaments and the tournament’s overall difficulty.
 All fencers begin as “unrated” or “U” and can earn progressively higher ratings of E, D, C, B, all the way up to A. The letter classification is followed by a number indicating the year in which it was awarded.
-Ratings will decay after 5 years such that if you earned your A in 2017 (A17) and do not renew it in 2022, you will become a B23 in 2023.
+Ratings will decay after 4 years such that if you earned your A in 2020 (A20) and do not renew it by end of July 2024, you will become a B24 at the start of the 2024 season (August) .

 The following chart describes how fencing tournaments are classified and what types of classifications can be earned based on how you (and the other fencers) place.